 Note: Out of the following experiments, 12 experiments must be done by the students in the semester.
+(12 hrs. per week)

-Semester Code of The Course Title of The Course/Paper NHEQF Level Credits Ш DSCP HPHY 311 Physics Practical Lab (III) 6 6 Level of Course Type of The Course Delivery Type of The Cours e Introductory Core Practical, One Hundred Practicals including diag assessment during practical nostic and Prerequisites Physics and Mathema or equivalent. tics courses of Central Board of Secondary y Education Objectives of The Course : electricity and ma To develop practi instruments.
-To reinforce theo course through practi to enhance pro experimental data To promote scient and execute exper To foster teamwo analysing results.
-To develop skills data.
-The objective of the to provide students related to optics, e Optics experiment Michelson's Inter biprism, specific r Electrical experiment semiconductor & 1 The lab aims to rei cal skills in using various electronics and mechanics and mechanics and collaboration in conduction accurately measuring and me physics lab-III, with the measuring swith hands-on experience in collectronics and mechanics.
-In the include formation of News and collaboration of News and mechanics include formation of News and mechanics and ments include determination of sugar solution. e corresponded arned in the ding lecture analysing ty to design iments and eperimental eriments, is experiments gs, use of n, grating, gap of a classroom,
+Semester Code of The Course Title of The Course/Paper NHEQF Level Credits Ш DSCP HPHY 311 Physics Practical Lab (III) 6 6 Level of Course Type of The Course Delivery Type o of The Cours e Introductory Core Practical, One Hundred Practicals including diag assessment during practic gnostic and Prerequisites Physics and Mathema or equivalent. tics courses of Central Board of Secondary Education Objectives of The Course : To provide hands-on experience in conducting experiments related to electricity and magnetism.
+To develop practical skills in using various electrical components and instruments.
+To reinforce theoretical concepts learned in the corresponding lecture course through practical applications.
+To enhance problem-solving and analytical skills by analysing experimental data and interpreting results.
+To promote scientific inquiry, critical thinking, and the ability to design and execute experiments.
+To foster teamwork and collaboration in conducting experiments and analysing results.
+To develop skills in accurately measuring and recording experiments, is to provide students with hands-on experience in conducting experiments, is to provide students with hands-on experience in conducting experiments related to optics, electronics and mechanics.
+Optics experiments include formation of Newton's rings, use of Michelson's Interferometer, experiments related to prism, grating biprism, specific rotation of sugar solution.
+Electrical experiments include determination of bandgap of a semiconductor & ballistic galvanometer.

-DSCP HPHY 311: Physics Practical Lab (III)
+DSCP HPHY 311 : Physics Practical Lab (III)